 Things may change in operations.
-If we identify a new area of concern, or if it seems like something isn't
+If we identify a new area of concern, or if it seems like something isn't working, we will take steps to update our policies and procedures.
+Involve workers in this process.

-We have a plan (risk assessment and physical distancing contact log) in place to monitor risk when we make changes to our policies and procedures as necessary.
-Workers know who to go to with health and safety concerns.
-When resolving safety issues, we will involve joint health and safety committees or worker health and safety representatives (or, in smaller workplaces, other workers).
+- We have a plan (risk assessment and physical distancing contact log) in place to monitor risks.
+We make changes to our policies and procedures as necessary. - □ Workers know who to go to with health and safety concerns. - □ When resolving safety issues, we will involve joint health and safety committees or worker health and safety representatives (or, in smaller workplaces, other workers).